ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ```
 ## 4. Test Assertions in GoogleTest

-Googletest offers many types of assertions as described in [GoogleTest Assertions](http://google.github.io/googletest/reference/assertions.html).
+GoogleTest offers many types of assertions as described in [GoogleTest Assertions](http://google.github.io/googletest/reference/assertions.html).
 A few of them are described below as they will be used in our upcoming sections/chapters.

 1. ** Equality Assertions**: Equality assertions are used to compare values for equality.
 The most commonly used assertion is `ASSERT_EQ(expected, actual)`, which verifies that the `expected` and `actual` values are equal.
 For example: